-Clinical Handbook Of Mindfulness.
-Ed.
-Fabrizio Didonna, Springer Publishers (2008).
+CLINICAL HANDBOOK OF MINDFULNESS.
+Fabrizio Didonna, ed.
+Springer Publishers (2008).

-Chapter 1: Mindfulness: What Is It?
-Where Did it Come From? (with Christopher K. Germer and Ronald D. Siegel.)
+- chapter: Mindfulness: What Is It?
+Where Did it Come From? (with: C.K.
+Germer and R.D.
+Siegel.)

-Chapter 12: The Transformative Impact of Non-Self
+- chapter: The Transformative Impact of Non-Self.

-Mindfulness And Psychotherapy.
+MINDFULNESS AND PSYCHOTHERAPY.
 Germer, Siegel & Fulton, eds.
-Guilford Press (2005).
+Guilford Press (2005/2013 [2nd ed.]).